qiaochen/tranSpa/docs/index.rst

 Please refer to our demo notebooks for details:

-* `Different configurations of TransImp applied to SeqFISH dataset dataset.
+* `Different configurations of TransImp applied to SeqFISH dataset dataset`_.

 * `Exploration for unprobed genes with SeqFISH ST dataset`_.

 .. _Different configurations of TransImp applied to SeqFISH dataset dataset. : seqfish.ipynb

-.. _Exploration for unprobed genes with SeqFISH ST dataset: seqfish_unprobed_genes.ipynb
+.. _Exploration for unprobed genes with SeqFISH ST dataset. : seqfish_unprobed_genes.ipynb